jhpierce/tidecast/README.md

 ### Dev UX

+* A few more unit tests, ensuring that non-200 responses are handled correctly
 * Configurable log levels
 * Ability to run linting and testing separately
 * Branch protection rules, merging only with high enough test coverage

 ### Features

+* Scraping from CDATA section is flaky, since it relies on an implementation detail of the page.
+Web scrapers are generally a bit flaky, but there are other ways to collect this data.
+We could fall back to parsing the table entity itself, for example.
 * Auto-discovering location pages through searching on the home page
 * No hardcoded locations, input via a CSV or similar file
 * Parallelized requests to load page content